 Our pioneering research can take five to 10 years or more per project to complete and can cost millions.
 For instance, the St. Jude Pediatric Cancer Genome Project, which is revolutionizing how cancer is treated worldwide, has been underway since 2010 and has cost more than $100 million.

-On March 25, 2021 the St. Jude Board of Governors approved the largest strategic investment in our nearly 60-year history, committing $12.8 billion during the next six years.
-The Six-Year St. Jude Strategic Plan focuses on the expansion of patient care and clinical and laboratory-based research related to pediatric catastrophic illnesses, including work in cancer, blood disorders, neurological diseases and infectious diseases.
-The plan calls for an additional 1,400 jobs; the expenditure of $1.9 billion in new construction, renovation and capital needs; and the development of new research areas.
+July 13, 2022 marked the beginning of the largest strategic investment in our 60-year history.
+The Six-Year St. Jude Strategic Plan commits $12.9 billion to focus on the expansion of patient care and clinical and laboratory-based research related to pediatric catastrophic illnesses, including work in cancer, blood disorders, neurological diseases and infectious diseases.
+The plan calls for an additional 2,300 jobs; the expenditure of $2.3 billion in new construction, renovation and capital needs; and the development of new research areas.

 In addition to the new research facility, St. Jude made the initial investment of $100 million to help save more children globally when it launched St. Jude Global in 2018.
 The mission of St. Jude Global is to improve the survival rates of children with cancer and other catastrophic diseases worldwide through the sharing of knowledge, technology and organizational skills, especially in low- and middle-income countries where 4 of 5 children who develop cancer die of their disease.
 The World Health Organization named St. Jude its first and only Collaborating Centre for Childhood Cancer in March 2018.
 With the designation, St. Jude supports efforts to improve detection and treatment of childhood cancer around the globe, including a multimillion-dollar investment to create the Global Initiative for Childhood Cancer with a goal to improve global survival rates for six of the most common forms of childhood cancer from 20% to 60% by 2030.
 St. Jude is also developing a multimillion-dollar global medicine distribution platform— in collaboration with the WHO and international organizations — to distribute an uninterrupted supply of anti-cancer drugs for childhood cancer treatment in low- and middle-income countries.